rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 **Credit:** This command line tutorial is based on the corresponding notebook tutorial by Melissa Graham.
 The command line approach is heavily influenced by Shenming Fu's recipe for reducing `DECam <https://noirlab.edu/science/programs/ctio/instruments/Dark-Energy-Camera>`_ data with the Gen3 LSST Science Pipelines, which is in turn based on `Lee Kelvin's Merian processing instructions <https://hackmd.io/@lsk/merian>`_.

 **Introduction:**
-This tutorial shows how to use command line ``butler`` invocations to produce custom coadds from simulated single-exposure Rubin/LSST images.
+This tutorial shows how to use command line ``pipetask`` invocations to produce custom coadds from simulated single-exposure Rubin/LSST images.
 It is meant to parallel the corresponding Jupyter Notebook tutorial entitled `Construct a Custom Coadded Image <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/09_Custom_Coadds/09a_Custom_Coadd.ipynb>`_.

 This tutorial uses the Data Preview 0.2 (DP0.2) data set.
 This data set uses a subset of the DESC's Data Challenge 2 (DC2) simulated images, which have been reprocessed by Rubin Observatory using Version 23 of the LSST Science Pipelines.